1) Fill in the online application and upload the documents required:

-If you intend to start classes (or laboratory work) in September: before 30th May.
+If you intend to start classes (or laboratory work) in September: 15th June.

-If you intend to start classes (or laboratory work) in February: before 30th October.
+If you intend to start classes (or laboratory work) in February: 15th November.

-2) PREPARE YOUR STUDY PROGRAM WITH YOUR LOCAL COORDINATOR
+PREPARE YOUR STUDY PROGRAMME WITH YOUR LOCAL COORDINATOR:

-- winter semester-first semester students are only allowed to pick up those subjects labelled as "Semester 1" of the study plan of their choice;
+- winter semester-first semester students are only allowed to choose those subjects labelled as "Semester 1" of the study plan of their choice;

-- spring semester-second semester students are only allowed to pick up those subjects labelled as "Semester 2" of the study plan of their choice;
+- spring semester-second semester students are only allowed to choose those subjects labelled as "Semester 2" of the study plan of their choice;

-- full-year students can choose courses from both "Semester 1" and "Semester 2", as well as subjects labelled as "annual" in old degrees not under EHEA.
+- full-year students can choose courses from both "Semester 1" and "Semester 2"

 The academic information for the following academic year is usually updated every June.